By Erica Burns on July 9, 2019

 goal of controlling contamination – the single, best prescription for avoiding food recalls.

-in direct costs.
+Intangible and intangible ways, the impact of food recalls on a company’s business is high.
+In 2017, a survey conducted by the Grocery Manufacturers of America found that a single food recall can cost a company, on average, $10 million indirect costs.
 Far harder to measure, but potentially more devastating, can be the cost to the brand.
 A survey by Harris Interactive found that 21 percent of consumers affected by a recall would not buy any product from the same manufacturer.
 Eliminating the risks of having to bear these immediate and long-term costs are in large part driving the focus on automation.

-Historically, food packaging and handling has been the most difficult industry to automate, primarily due to the variability of the products involved in the operation.
+Historically, food packaging and handling have been the most difficult industry to automate, primarily due to the variability of the products involved in the operation.
 Texture, size, density and the inherent non-conformity of shapes have kept processing and handling out of reach – until now.
 The EOATs required for tasks have come a long way to addressing these challenges, and today, there are several options on the market.
 The most commonly used EOATs in food processing are:

 ● Stainless steel “fingers” or “needles”